Trading

 What is Activity Code 4721.85 and what does it permit traders to do?

-Activity Code 4721.85 is a Trading Licence classification that covers the wholesale and retail trading of ghee and vegetable oils.
+Activity Code 4721.85 is a Trading License classification that covers the wholesale and retail trading of ghee and vegetable oils.
 It permits holders to import, export, re-export, and locally distribute products such as clarified butter (desi ghee), palm oil, sunflower oil, canola oil, soybean oil, corn oil, and blended cooking oils, subject to applicable food safety and customs regulations.